Chevrotain/chevrotain/packages/chevrotain/docs/guide/performance.md

 ```

 With the "ensureOptimizations" flag enabled the Lexer will also print error messages
-to the console with details on how to resolve optimiations errors.
+to the console with details on how to resolve optimizations errors.

 ## Caching Arrays of Alternatives